History of Kickball

 - Each Team may have a maximum of 11 players on the field.

 - Teams are expected to field a minimum of 3 men and 3 women in the field while on defense.
-If a Team is only able to field 2 men/women in the field, that Team may only field a maximum of 6 of the opposite gender.
+If a Team is only able to field 2 or 3 women in the field, that Team may only field a maximum of 6 men.
+If a Team is only able to field 2 or 3 men in the field, that Team may field a maximum of 9 females.

 - Teams who do not meet the minimum team requirements will be given 15 minutes to assemble the necessary roster.
 As soon as both teams have the expected minimum, per the eligibility guidelines, the game will start.
 Failure to meet the team requirement within 15 minutes will result in a forfeit.